 Other than an interest in all things Celtic, he is long time observer of the League of Ireland.
 His other hobbies include walking, cycling and he is a member of St. Peter’s Male Voice Choir in Drogheda.

-Anthony Joseph is an awarding-winning journalist for KICCA Media in London.
-He is formerly of the MailOnline and Aberdeen Evening Express.
-He is a regular guest on The Totally Scottish Football Show and is a lifelong Celtic fan.
+Anthony Joseph is an award-winning Scottish journalist in London.
+He is currently a News Editor for Sky Sports News, having previously worked for KICCA Media, MailOnline and Aberdeen Evening Express.
+He is a regular guest on The Totally Scottish Football Show and is a lifelong Celtic fan and Tartan Army member.

 Eoin was born and raised in Dublin and studied print journalism back when that was a thing.
 Aside from blethering on about Celtic he can often be found at Richmond Park bemoaning another poor St. Pat’s performance.
 Once saw Tony Cascarino score a goal for Celtic.
 Temporary stand survivor.